perachu/R-Earthquakes-data-visualization/README.md

 # R-Earthquakes-data-visualization
-Using ggplot2 in R to visualize data in layers
+Using ggplot2 in R to visualize data for multi layers